dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 !!!
 Note ""Controllable at the velocity level""
     We used the term **controllable at the velocity level** multiple times here.
 This means it is still possible for the user to set a non-zero velocity to a kinematic body or a dynamic body with kinematic degrees of freedom.
-A kinematic body or the kinematic degrees of freedoms will keep this velocity constant no matter what.
-This is useful for platform that should have a specific trajectory without being disturbed by any force of the world.
+A kinematic body or the kinematic degrees of freedom will keep this velocity constant no matter what.
+This is useful for platforms that should have a specific trajectory without being disturbed by any force of the world.
 Of course, the user can still modify this trajectory by changing the velocity of those kinematic elements at any time.

 ## Gravity, forces, and impulses
 There are three ways of applying forces to a body in **nphysics**.
-The most common force is the gravity and is treated as a special case by **nphysics**.
+The most common force is gravity and is treated as a special case by **nphysics**.
 Other permanent external forces can be simulated using [force generators](#permanent-force-generators).
 Finally, forces, impulses, and instantaneous velocity or acceleration changes can be [applied](#one-time-force-application-and-impulses) for a single timestep to each body part individually.

 ### Gravity
-Because the gravity is such a common force, it is a special case within **nphysics**.
+Because gravity is such a common force, it is a special case within **nphysics**.
 It is set at the creation of the mechanical world and can be changed later with the mechanical world's `.gravity` public field: